MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/connectors-creating.md

 ## Test your connector

 To test your connector, upload it to a team with any other app.
-You can create a .zip package using the app manifest file from the two icon files and Connectors Developer Dashboard, modified as directed in [Include the connector in your app Manifest](#include-the-connector-in-your-app-manifest).
+You can create a .zip package using the app manifest file from the two icon files and Connectors Developer Dashboard, modified as directed in [Include the connector in your app manifest](#include-the-connector-in-your-app-manifest).

 After you upload the app, open the connectors list from any channel.
 Scroll to the bottom to see your app in the **Uploaded** section.